 - You MUST bring photo identification with you to enter the building.
-And you MUST sign-in and return the visitor's pass at the security desk. - Please check the Lost and Found frequently, or better yet LABEL ALL clothing, lunch boxes, etc. with your child's full name and class. - Obey traffic and parking regulations and/or restrictions around the school to ensure the safety of all of our children.
+And you MUST sign-in and return the visitor's pass at the security desk. - Please check the Lost and Found frequently, or better yet LABEL ALL clothing, lunch boxes, etc. with your child's full name and class, so that it can be returned. - Obey traffic and parking regulations and/or restrictions around the school to ensure the safety of all of our children.
 Please note 113th Street is closed at 2:35 p.m.
 (Monday Thursday) and 1:30 p.m.
-(Friday)for afternoon dismissal. - Please do not interrupt a class or teacher during school hours. - Drop off items to be delivered to your child's class at the security desk or in the main office. - Try to coordinate all after-school plans with your child in the morning.
-Make sure the teacher and/or office knows. - Try to schedule appointments with a teacher by either email or by writing a note to the teacher. - If your child is leaving school early, please make sure you notify the teacher and you must sign them out in the main office. - When visiting our building you must go to the main office unless there is a scheduled event in the school or classroom. - Parties Birthday parties should be limited to a small food item (cupcakes, fruit cups. etc.) and juice, and should not include clowns, cotton candy machines or other excesses.
+(Friday) for afternoon dismissal. - Please do not interrupt a class or teacher during school hours. - Drop off items to be delivered to your child's class at the security desk or in the main office. - Try to coordinate all after-school plans with your child in the morning.
+Make sure the teacher and/or office are aware of any changes in normal dismissal procedures. - Try to schedule appointments with a teacher by either email or by writing a note to the teacher. - If your child is leaving school early, please make sure you notify the teacher and you must sign them out in the main office. - When visiting our building you must go to the main office unless there is a scheduled event in the school or classroom. - Parties Birthday parties should be limited to a small food item (cupcakes, fruit cups. etc.) and juice, and should not include clowns, cotton candy machines or other excesses.
+No goody bags should be given out.
 PS196 siblings are not allowed to attend parties or celebrations, only performances.